jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-2024+Objectives.md

 - 4.1.8 Traffic flows (e.g. north-south, east-west)
   - Traffic patterns (in, through, and out of a datacenter) are crucial considerations when designing network architecture, because they affect the choice of network topologies, routing protocols, and security strategies
   - **North/South (north-south) traffic**: the flows of data in and out of the datacenter, between the datacenter and a customer; traffic between clients on the Internet and servers within the datacenter (northbound), or vice versa (southbound); in SDN terms, data flowing up (northbound) and down (southbound) the stack of data/control/application planes
-  - **East/West (east-west) traffic**: the flows data within the datacenter itself, or between interconnected datacenters; network traffic that is within a data, control, or application plane; within a data center or between geo dispersed locations; the data flowing leterally between servers, storage systems, and applications within the datacenter or across datacenters
+  - **East/West (east-west) traffic**: the data flows within the datacenter itself, or between interconnected datacenters; network traffic that is within a data, control, or application plane; within a data center or between geo dispersed locations; the data flowing laterally between servers, storage systems, and applications within the datacenter or across datacenters

 - 4.1.9 Physical segmentation (e.g. in-band, out-of-band, air-gapped)
   - **In-band management**: managing network devices through the same network that they are used to transmit user or application data; this is ultimately less secure, because there is no physical segmentation